 We apologies for any inconvenience and look forward to seeing you when we re-open, in the meantime please follow the guidelines to stay safe and well and protect others.

 About the NWMES

-The Society was formed over 50 years ago as a result of 3 people meeting in a café in Llandudno.
-It has grown slowly to its present size with a membership in the region of 65 members.
+The Society was formed over 70 years ago as a result of 3 people meeting in a café in Llandudno and it has grown slowly to its present size with a membership in the region of 70 members.

 The Society aims to foster an interest in engineering through the construction of model engines of all kinds.
 Many members have had no previous training in engineering but with the help of other members have been able to gain such skills as necessary to produce working models.

-We also welcome members interested in taking up the opportunity to develop skills in the construction, development, maintenance and operation of a miniature railway.
-Members are encouraged to take part in the public running events the Society holds and appropriate training on all aspects of running such events, including the driving and maintenance of live steam model locomotives, is available to those wishing to participate.
+We also welcome members interested in taking up the opportunity to develop skills in the construction, development, maintenance and operation of our miniature railway.
+Members are encouraged to take part in the public running events the Society holds and appropriate training on all aspects of running such events, including the driving and maintenance of live steam and electric model locomotives, is available to those wishing to participate.

-The Society aims to organize at least 2 coach trips each year to venues of interest to the members and their families, including the main Model Engineering Exhibitions.
+The Society aims to organize at least two trips each year to venues of interest to the members and their families, including the main Model Engineering Exhibitions.